 The former employee must register their complaint at the Employment Tribunal on form ET1.
 Use of form ET1 is mandatory.
 The form requires a lot of information - such as name, address, grounds of complaint, and whether the complainant wants reinstatement or compensation.
-A fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes to Tribunal.
+Employees are no longer required to pay a fee to register their claim.

 Your employee can go straight to the Tribunal without going through your grievance procedure.
 However, if they do not go through your grievance procedure, and their failure to do so is unreasonable, they risk a reduction of up to 25% in any award made to them.